ChandlerMakesVidya/Bloodfury/README.md

-# Project Retribution
+# Bloodfury
- Unity project files for Project Retribution (final title TBD)
+ Unity project files for Bloodfury

- "Project Retribution" is a single-player movement FPS influenced heavily by F.E.A.R, Max Payne, Hotline Miami, and the aesthetics of the early 2000s.
+ Bloodfury is a single-player movement FPS influenced heavily by F.E.A.R, Max Payne, Hotline Miami, and the aesthetics of the early 2000s.

  You, a young former assassin, have been betrayed by your syndicate and transformed into a monster.